”You survived the relationship. You will survive the recovery.”

 You may be suffering anger and resentment towards the person that hurt you, towards others and towards the world at large, holding onto your anger will not help your healing, your resentment is intense, you want the other person to know just how much they’ve hurt you.
 They either don’t recognise that they hurt you and blame you or if they do your anger towards them, only distracts them from their own failings and guilt, taking it out on them, will not teach them, it will only hurt you more.

-This doesn’t mean you have to accept them, embrace them, this means you stand up for yourself with respect toward you, you move forward with your life, stronger wiser, and with the knowledge, you didn’t have before.
-Strengthen your support system, rebuild and strengthen your boundaries, stand up for yourself in effective ways.
+This doesn’t mean you have to accept them, embrace them, this means you stand up for yourself with respect towards yourself, you move forward with your life, stronger, wiser, and with the knowledge, you didn’t have before.
+Strengthen your support system, rebuild and strengthen your Boundaries, stand up for yourself in effective ways.

-If you are angry with yourself, the same applies, move on with what you’ve learned and forgive yourself.
+If you are angry with yourself, the same applies, move on with what you’ve learned and forgiven yourself.

 Radical acceptance doesn’t mean, you have to accept what happened or agree to what happened, it means no longer fighting reality, now you know what happened, acknowledging and accepting what happened was real.

-Sometimes holding onto anger and resentment, means you’re protecting yourself from your true feelings, although you’re hurt and sad, feeling angry is covering up and not allowing you to let out the more profound pain, the deeper hurt and the deeper suffering, you have to allow yourself time to grieve correctly.
+Sometimes holding onto anger and resentment, means you’re protecting yourself from your true feelings.
+If you’re hurt and sad, feeling angry is covering up and not allowing you to let out the more profound pain, the deeper hurt and the deeper suffering, you have to allow yourself time to grieve correctly.